Coen-Wu/User-Persona-Analysis/README.md

-?
-Persona Analysis with NMF & Clustering
+# Persona Analysis with NMF & Clustering

 This project analyzes user movie-watching preferences using collaborative filtering and unsupervised learning techniques.

-?
-Overview
+# Overview

-Builds a User¡VMovie rating matrix from the MovieLens dataset
+Builds a UserÂ¡VMovie rating matrix from the MovieLens dataset

 Applies Non-negative Matrix Factorization (NMF) to extract latent taste features